Traveling with epilepsy? Our Latitude insurance team has you covered

 Choosing your insurance provider

-How Latitude can help you book epilepsy travel insurance
+How our Latitude team can help you book epilepsy travel insurance

 Booking online is quick and simple.
 Enter your details above - ensuring to declare any conditions and completion of our short online medical screening - to receive our best priced quote to suit your needs.
 You can always ring our UK call centre to speak to one of our friendly team, they'll be happy to take you through the booking process and provide any further information.